andrewpw/surferpedia/README.md

 Overview
 --------

-A [Play Application](http://playframework.com) that provides an encyclopedia of surfers
+A [Play Application](http://playframework.com) that provides an encyclopedia of surfers.

 Installation